 C: Confidentiality

 Privacy is another term for confidentiality.
-Confidentiality refers to the protection of sensitive information from being unauthorized.
+Confidentiality refers to the protection of sensitive information from unauthorized access.

-Access Control is one example of a method that can protect privacy.
-Access Control is one way to control access.
-This can be done using the AAA security concepts.
+Access control is one example of a method that can protect privacy.
+Access control is one way to control access.
+This can be done using AAA security concepts.

 - AAA stands for Authorization (verifies an individual’s identity to prevent unauthorized access)